Daiz/manga-naming-scheme/README.md

 * One should be able to repack compilation archives back into separate archives.
 * In other words, repacking should always be a lossless operation information-wise.

+## Want to contribute?

+[Open an issue](https://github.com/Daiz/manga-naming-scheme/issues/new) if you have ideas for how the scheme could be improved.

 ## Archive Names

 #### **Name of Manga [lang] - c000-000x0-0 (mag/web/mix/v00-00) [Extra Information] [Group]{revision}.zip**